A surplus occurs when the quantity of a good or service supplied exceeds the quantity demanded. Prices are above the equilibrium price.

 A surplus occurs when the quantity demanded is less than the quantity supplied at a given price.
-There is a surplus of seats if you have seen empty seats when you flew on a plane, attended a play or sporting event.
+There is a surplus of seats when there are empty seats at an event you attend.
 In retail stores, the excess supply becomes evident with mounting inventories.
 A “clearance” sale will probably follow to bring down the price and generate sales.
 Market forces will push the price down to equilibrium.

 Supply and Demand – The Costs and Benefits of Price Controls